© Noah Siegel

 Campanella/Tetrapyrgos/Metacampanella/etc. - click to expand

-Typically thought of as pleurotoid on stems with rudimentary cross-veined folds, but also contains the former 'Marasmiellus' candidus, also found on stems.
-As noted in the introduction, this does not belong in the Marasmiaceae as currently defined, so the Marasmiaceae should probably be expanded to include the Omphalotaceae.
+Typically thought of as pleurotoid with off-center or missing stems with rudimentary cross-veined folds, but also contains the former 'Marasmiellus' candidus, also found on stems.
+These genera do not belong in the Marasmiaceae as currently defined, but the Marasmiaceae could be expanded to include this family and the Omphalotaceae.

-The paper that segregated Metacampanella noted that if the three genera in this section are kept apart, a half dozen more genera will need to be described.
-I think it would be better to combine them into one genus, Campanella, instead of necessitating the creation of many more obscure, tiny genera.
+The paper that segregated and erected Metacampanella noted that if the three genera in this section are kept apart, a half dozen more genera will need to be described.
+It might be better to combine them into one genus, Campanella, instead of necessitating the creation of many more obscure, tiny genera.
 You might want to think of all these as Campanella.

 Species mentioned: Marasmiellus candidus, tricolor.
 Tetrapyrgos subdendrophora.